clean-code-craft-tcq-1/current-ranges-c-srinath-93/README.md

 Passing Test Case - To check Continous readings in given range Passing Test Case - To check if Current reading range is empty(number of reading and empty array) and ERROR_INVALID Failing Test Case - To check if Current reading range is empty(number of reading and empty array) and OK_VALID
+Note: Comments should be removed to check the failing test case